 I’m Prashanth Parameswaran.
-I am currently Associate Editor at The Diplomat based in Washington, D.C. and a PhD candidate at The Fletcher School of Law and Diplomacy at Tufts University.
+I am currently Senior Editor at The Diplomat based in Washington, D.C.
 I write, speak, and consult extensively on Southeast Asia, Asian security issues, and U.S. foreign policy in the Asia-Pacific.
 If you’d like to get in touch regarding opportunities, please fill out the form in the Contact section of the website.

 My writing has appeared in leading publications in the United States and in Asia, including The National Interest, Foreign Policy, and The Straits Times.
 I have contributed insights to top media outlets such as CNN, The New York Times, and The Economist.
 I publish longer essays, journal articles, and book chapters.
 I’m also on Twitter.